luisferreira32/1brc/README.md

 - Parsing the float numbers (~13%)

 Let's pick the low hanging fruit: avoid unnecessary cast to string and a proper speed up of the float64 parsing.

+**\#3**: Other 20 seconds shaved off in the implementation!
+Now the profiling still points to the same initial issue: most of the time is spent accessing the data structure.
+In a first approach, both slices and tries do not offer "out-of-the-box" improvements, but they can be the way forwards as accessing data within those structures is less opaque in implementation to the user.
+However, since we can see the map access is bottlenecked by compute power, it is an easy step to split this into worker routines to fully utilize the CPU cores.